 - Dessert at Cafe Beignet | Address: 311 Bourbon St, New Orleans, LA

-Welp, now that I’ve written all of this out, I definitely need to take another trip.
-3 days in New Orleans is the perfect amount of time to see the best of the city – but definitely leaves you wanting to come back!
+3 days in New Orleans is the perfect amount of time to see the best of the city – but it will definitely leave you wanting to come back!
 What are you most eager to see, do, or eat in New Orleans?
 Drop us a comment below!

 Psst: Planning a trip to the South?
 Here are a few of our favorite posts about other Southern destinations!